"What's the point of being a progressive if we can't make progress?"

 - He calls for helping farmers move toward carbon-storing practices on a voluntary basis so they can participate in carbon markets.
 He also recommends incentives for farmers to produce zero-emissions energy — what the plan calls our "newest" cash crop — and developing an agency in the U.S. Department of Agriculture to develop technologies to sequester carbon.

 - The problem he faces is squaring that with an ambivalent record on fossil fuels.
 His support for Keystone was not an anomaly: Bennet has been supportive of fossil fuel development generally, especially natural gas, such as his support for the Jordan Cove pipeline and natural gas export terminal project in Oregon.
 In a 2017 op-ed in USA Today, Bennet wrote that "saying no to responsible production of natural gas—which emits half the carbon of the dirtiest coal and is the cleanest fossil fuel—surrenders progress for purity."

 - On the other hand, he favors protection for Alaskan wilderness from drilling.

 - According to his campaign, Bennet "does not accept money from any corporate PACs or lobbyists."
-But Bennet has not signed the No Fossil Fuel Funding pledge.
-[Update: Bennet signed the pledge on June 26.]
+He signed the No Fossil Fuel Funding pledge on June 26.

 - Bennet's climate plan doesn't outline specific carbon pricing goals, but he recently released a carbon pollution transparency plan to recognize the full climate costs of carbon pollution when assessing the benefits of environmental protections.